 Assign Bank Stations

-This optional section is used to construct HEC‑RAS channel bank locations based upon an assumed normal flow depth and a maximum channel width search distance.
+This option will assign the bank stations using an assumed normal flow depth and a maximum channel width search distance.
 The software will first determine where the thalweg location is on the cross section.
 It will then move outward from the thalweg until the requested channel depth is reached within the maximum channel width specified.

 Assignment of Manning’s Roughness and Flow Lengths

-See this section on how to define the default roughness values for the software to use.
+During the construction of the HEC‑RAS cross section, the software will automatically assign a default Manning’s roughness for the left overbank, channel, and right overbank areas.
 In addition, the flow length to the next downstream cross section is determined.
 If inserting a new cross section between two adjacent cross sections, the software will automatically adjust the flow length of the next upstream cross section to account for the insertion of the new cross section.